madelson/universes-within-collection/README.md

 ### What about aspects of Magic IPs that are baked into rules-relevant parts of the cards?

 It isn't uncommon for Universes Beyond cards to sport [IP-specific types](https://scryfall.com/card/pip/126/agility-bobblehead) or [IP-specific keyword mechanics](https://scryfall.com/card/ltr/43/birthday-escape).
-These unfortunately can't be removed without breaking rules compatibility, but when selecting are for a re-concepted card these can be treated as blank/wildcard.
+These generally cannot be removed or renamed without breaking rules compatibility, but when selecting are for a re-concepted card these can be treated as blank/wildcard.
+[Mark Rosewater has said](https://markrosewater.tumblr.com/post/752198986196271104/i-think-rad-counters-are-very-interesting-design) that Wizards can rename mechanics with very UB-focused names, so I'm open to that in a limited capacity so long as the original name gets referenced in reminder text to avoid ambiguity.

 Note that cards that reference [IP-specific tokens](https://scryfall.com/card/pip/110/moira-brown-guide-author) can be addressed by creating a renamed UWC variant of the token and referencing that.